CopperBadger/dotfiles/README.md

 Note: If the contents of the `~/.wallpapers/mode` file are not recognized, "Normal" mode is assume.

+Take care that if you move or removed a background image referenced by your wallpaper setup, the scripts will not function properly.
+You will have to create the symlinks in your `~/.wallpapers` directory manually.

 ### Sublime Text Theme

 To use the Sublime Text theme, install the